dantasfiles/nj-covid19-vaccine-location-guide/index.md

-# NJ COVID-19 Vaccination Location Guide
+# NJ COVID-19 Vaccination Unofficial Location Guide

 This page is an attempt to parse the information from the official NJ location list into a format that's easier to act on, by consolidating and sorting the locations.
 Please [contact me](https://github.com/dantasfiles) with any corrections or suggestions. *The information on this page was last updated Jan.
 18.*